ContextLab/autoFR/README.md

-# autoFR-template-experiment
+# autoFR
-A free recall experiment template with automatic audio transcription
+A free recall experiment template with automated speech decoding